henry2004y/Ganymede/ulfwaves.md

 Ion-cyclotron wave can be derived in a Hall MHD framework: it comes as one of the two solutions from the dispersion relation, the other being electron-cyclotron wave, more commonly known as whistler wave.
 In Schwartz's review paper, he always wrote Alfvén/ion-cyclotron modes together, most likely to stress the fact that ion-cyclotron wave is left-hand polarized.
+The development of the ion cyclotron wave is usually described by the standard quasi-linear theory in which the unstable distribution equilibrates through a spatially smooth process of velocity space diffusion.

 [A dissertation on EMIC waves in the Earth’s Magnetosphere][Lee2014]